How are FOI applications handled by RMIT?

-Section 25 provides that where it is practicable to make an exempt document non-exempt by the removal of material then that material shall be deleted and the document released.
+Section 25 of the FOI Act provides that where it is practicable to make an exempt document non-exempt by the removal of material then that material shall be deleted and the document released.

 What about voluminous requests?

-If the University believes that the processing of the request would substantially and unreasonably divert the resources of the University away from its operations then it may refuse to process the request.
-However, in making this decision the University must not have regard to the actual or perceived reasons for the request.
-Before refusing a request on these grounds the FOI Officer must offer to assist the applicant to modify the application so that it can be processed.
+If RMIT believes that the processing of the request would substantially and unreasonably divert the resources of RMIT away from its operations then it may refuse to process the request.
+Before refusing a request on these grounds the FOI Officer will offer to assist the applicant to modify the application so that it can be processed.

 Do repeat requests have to be processed?

-Section 24A provides that if a person makes a request for the same documents on a second or subsequent occasion, after the first request was refused and the decision to refuse was confirmed by VCAT, then the University may refuse repeat requests.
+Section 24A provides that if a person makes a request for the same documents on a second or subsequent occasion, after the first request was refused and the decision to refuse was confirmed by VCAT, then RMIT may refuse repeat requests.

 Can an applicant appeal?

-The applicant can request a review by the FOI Commissioner.
-Details on how to submit the request to the FOI Commissioner can be found at www.foicomissioner.vic.gov.au.
-The request for the review by the FOI Commissioner must be made within twenty-eight days of the decision by RMIT’s FOI Officer.
+The applicant can request a review by the Information Commissioner.
+Details on how to submit the request to the Information Commissioner can be found at firstname.lastname@example.org or call 1300 842 364.
+The request for the review by the Information Commissioner must be made within 28 days of the decision by RMIT’s FOI Officer.

 Can a person ask to have his or her records altered?